jessyuan24/jessyuan24.github.io/about.md

 permalink: /about/
 ---

-I'm Jess Yuan, a Android developer.
+I'm Jess Yuan, a Android developer and take deep dive into AI.